cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 Configure to forward the query to the internal DNS service, passing the specified 'view_id' as input.

-Cannot be set when 'dns_resolvers' are specified or 'resolve_dns_through_cloudflare' is set.
-Only valid when a rule's action is set to 'resolve'.
+Not used when 'dns_resolvers' is specified or 'resolve_dns_through_cloudflare' is set.
+Only valid when a rule's action set to 'resolve'.
+Settable only for `dns_resolver` rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#resolve_dns_internally ZeroTrustGatewayPolicy#resolve_dns_internally}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#resolve_dns_internally ZeroTrustGatewayPolicy#resolve_dns_internally}

 ---